Qiskit/RFCs/0030-simple-classical-representations.md

 - Current hardware is gaining support for runtime operations and subsequent conditions on classical bits
 - IBM dynamic-circuits hardware can do bit-level calculations, but there is no way to represent this in Qiskit to pass it on
-- On Terra, we need more of a feel for what will actually help us represent more complex classical constructs
+- In Terra, we need more of a feel for what will actually help us represent more complex classical constructs

 ## User Benefit

-- Users of IBM dynamic circuits will be able to take advantage of the classical-processing capabilities of those compilers from within Qiskit
+- Users of IBM dynamic circuits will be able to take advantage of the classical-processing capabilities of those systems from within Qiskit
 - This support is not limited to IBM so may extend further, but we are not aware of other dynamic-circuits hardware accessible through Qiskit
 - For Terra development: this is a "build one to throw away"-type sytem, so we can see in actual usage what works and doesn't for us before we commit to further classical processing.